-Our promise is to be a trusted caregiver so you and your family can focus on the time you have together.
+Our promise is to be a trusted caregiver so you and your family can focus on important moments together.
 Call us if you have questions about hospice or palliative care.
 We're here to help you make well-informed decisions.

 - Available 24 hours a day / 7 days a week

-- Pain and symptom control centered on patient and family goals
+- Pain and symptoms management centered on your goals

 - Care coordinated with your doctor